 I think that after this time, the National Assembly will pass a Resolution to serve as a basis for the Government to continue organizing and implementing.
 Thus, there will be a more comprehensive view.
 When applying specific mechanisms to key national projects in the 8 projects that the National Assembly supervises, many mechanisms have been effective and helped speed up the progress of the projects.

 For example, Resolution 43 only applies that mechanism for 2 years.
 After that, the normal legal system will return.
 If the special mechanism is found to be effective, it is necessary to summarize and evaluate it to amend the law in the system later.
-Avoid the case of applying a special mechanism at a time of promotion like Resolution 43 and then extending it for another 2-3 years, which I think is inappropriate.
-When building policies, it is necessary to ensure quick absorption, in accordance with the goals set out in the Resolution and policies.
+Avoid applying a special mechanism at a time of promotion like Resolution 43 and then extending it for another 2-3 years, which I think is inappropriate.
+When building policies, it is necessary to ensure quick absorption, in line with the goals set out in the Resolution and policies.

-Resolution 43 of the National Assembly was issued in an urgent situation to carry out urgent tasks, in a time pressure of 2 years, but the issuance of legal documents is still delayed, late as before.
+Resolution 43 of the National Assembly was issued in an urgent situation to carry out urgent tasks, in a time pressure of 2 years, but the issuance of legal documents was still delayed, late as before.
 The delay, late issuance of these legal documents is the direct cause leading to low disbursement rate, some policies have not achieved the set goals, affecting the overall results.

 Delegate Nguyen Quang Huan: Process affects progress